frontenddogma/web-development-glossary/manuscript/t.md

 Typography
 : @@

 T> Is something important missing, or did you find a mistake?
-Please [share your ideas](https://github.com/j9t/web-development-glossary/blob/master/manuscript/t.md) and get listed as a glossary contributor!
+Please [share your thoughts](https://github.com/j9t/web-development-glossary/blob/master/manuscript/t.md) and become a glossary&nbsp;contributor!